-The State of Michigan, Bureau of Construction Codes and Fire Safety, Department of Labor and Economic Growth will be the authority having jurisdiction with respect to all WSU owned/leased occupancies, which are defined in the Michigan Fire Prevention Code.
-All other WSU occupancies not under the jurisdiction of the State of Michigan, Bureau of Construction Codes and Fire Safety will fall under the jurisdiction of the Office of Risk Management.
+The State of Michigan, Bureau of Fire Services, Department of Licensing and Regulatory Affairs will be the authority having jurisdiction with respect to all WSU owned/leased occupancies, which are defined in the Michigan Fire Prevention Code.
+All other WSU occupancies not under the jurisdiction of the State of Michigan, Bureau of Fire Services will fall under the jurisdiction of the Office of Risk Management.

-The Office of Risk Management will develop, implement, and maintain a fire safety and fire prevention program; promote regulatory compliance with the State of Michigan Bureau of Construction Codes and Fire Safety; promote regulatory compliance SARA Title III (Michigan Firefighters Right-to-Know); designate a University Fire Safety Inspector to perform fire safety and certificate of occupancy inspections at WSU owned/leased occupancies and assist WSU departments and units with compliance issues.
+The Office of Risk Management will develop, implement, and maintain a fire safety and fire prevention program; promote regulatory compliance with the State of Michigan Bureau of Fire Services; promote regulatory compliance SARA Title III (Michigan Firefighters Right-to-Know); designate a University Fire Safety Inspector to perform fire safety and certificate of occupancy inspections at WSU owned/leased occupancies and assist WSU departments and units with compliance issues.

 The Office of Risk Management has the authority to shut down an operation, cause events to be discontinued, evacuate buildings, etc., when in its professional opinion, a severe danger to life or injury may result if action is not taken.
-Any of these issues, as well as, all fire safety violations and certificate of occupancy issues addressed by the State of Michigan Bureau of Construction Codes and Fire Safety and WSU Office of Risk Management that are not corrected may be forwarded to the Vice President, Finance and Facilities Management for review and adjudication.
+Any of these issues, as well as, all fire safety violations and certificate of occupancy issues addressed by the State of Michigan Bureau of Fire Services and WSU Office of Risk Management that are not corrected may be forwarded to the Vice President, Finance and Business Operations for review and adjudication.

-No building or portion of a building shall be occupied or used without being issued a certificate of occupancy from the Bureau of Construction Codes and Fire Safety or the Office of Risk Management.
+No building or portion of a building shall be occupied or used without being issued a certificate of occupancy from the Bureau of Fire Services or the Office of Risk Management.
 A temporary certificate of occupancy may be granted provided there are no substantial hazards that will result from occupancy.

-State of Michigan laws covering false fire alarms; intentionally set fires; destruction; and malicious mischief, as well as WSU Board of Governors future adoption of City of Detroit Ordinances regarding the tampering of WSU fire protection equipment, can be enforced by the WSU Department of Public Safety.
+State of Michigan laws covering false fire alarms; intentionally set fires; destruction; and malicious mischief, as well as WSU Board of Governors future adoption of City of Detroit Ordinances regarding the tampering of WSU fire protection equipment, can be enforced by the WSU Police Department.

-All fire alarm, fire suppression, fire detection systems and construction drawings for new construction and renovation projects should be forwarded to the State of Michigan, Bureau of Construction Codes and Fire Safety for those occupancies which are within their jurisdiction for plan review, (E.g., classrooms, dormitories; buildings that are owned, or leased by the State of Michigan; and, places of public assemblage, i.e., libraries, auditoriums, theatres, etc.) In all other occupancies, said drawings shall be forwarded to the Office of Risk Management Fire Safety Inspector.
+All fire alarm, fire suppression, fire detection systems and construction drawings for new construction and renovation projects should be forwarded to the State of Michigan, Bureau of Fire Services for those occupancies which are within their jurisdiction for plan review, (E.g., classrooms, dormitories; buildings that are owned, or leased by the State of Michigan; and, places of public assemblage, i.e., libraries, auditoriums, theatres, etc.) In all other occupancies, said drawings shall be forwarded to the Office of Risk Management Fire Safety Inspector.
 These drawings will then be forwarded to the University's outside loss control consultant(s) by the Office of Risk Management, as required.